Chapter 2: Of Heart and Home

 “No one is discounting your brilliance,” Isa sang.

 Lissa sighed.
-Each day was like this, but she wouldn’t want it any other way and there were certainly not enough words in the world to thank Isa for her help with Ella.
-During the day, Ella went to school where Isa taught history.
-Isa walked Ella home every day and spent a few hours with her until Lissa got home from the shop.
+Each day was like this, but she wouldn’t want it any other way.
+There were certainly not enough words in the world to thank Isa for her help with Ella.
+During the day, Ella went to school where Isa taught history, then they walked to the house together to wait until Lissa got home from the shop.

 “How about this,” Lissa started, smoothing one of Ella’s hands in her own, “we do all of what you said, but we have to finish at least one lesson when we get home.”